 Chairman Charles B. Baxley is a veteran attorney at Baxley, Wells and Benson, which operates out of Lugoff, South Carolina.
 While also having served as a magistrate judge for the City of Camden, South Carolina and Adjunct Professor of Law, Chairman Baxley is the editor and publisher of a respected online historical journal, Southern Campaigns of the American Revolution.
 Among many other awards and recognitions, Chairman Baxley is a recipient of South Carolina’s highest civilian honor, the Order of the Palmetto.

 Vice Chairman Bill Davies

-Mr. Davies’ background stretches across all walks of South Carolina history having served on the Board of Managers for the South Carolina Historical Society and as President of the South Carolina Department of Archives and History Foundation.
+Mr. Davies' background stretches across all walks of South Carolina history as Chairman of the Board of Managers for the South Carolina Historical Society and as President of the South Carolina Department of Archives and History Foundation.
 Along with his numerous accomplishments otherwise, his experience as President of the Palmetto State Military History Foundation will provide invaluable historical perspectives and talents to the Commission.

 Mr. Parrish, the current Director of the South Carolina Department of Parks, Recreation and Tourism (SC-PRT) is a highly valued member of the commission.
 With an extensive background in tourism and hospitality, Mr. Parrish has a fresh perspective and provides unrivaled skills and tactics that propels the Commission towards its goal of shedding light on South Carolina’s role American Revolution through tourism.